nakedtofu/CECS-211/README.md

 # CECS-211
-CECS 211 Principles of Computer Engineering I
+LTSpice projects for CECS 211 Principles of Computer Engineering I